shyammullapudi/TemperatureConverter/README.md

 . index.js: The JavaScript file containing the logic for temperature conversion.

-Live Demo
-You can check out a live demo of the project here.

 License
 This project is open-source and available under the MIT License.